 - Configurable strategies for dealing with quorum loss (when multiple machines fail)

 - Supports application startup/shutdown ordering, regardless machine(s) the applications are on

 - Supports applications that must/must-not run on the same machine

 - Supports applications which need to be active on multiple machines

 - Supports applications with multiple modes (eg. master/slave)

-Pacemaker has been around since 2004 and is primarily a collaborative effort between Red Hat and Novell, however we also receive considerable help and support from the folks at LinBit and the community in general.
+Pacemaker has been around since 2004 and is primarily a collaborative effort between Red Hat and SuSE.
+However, we also receive considerable help and support from the folks at LinBit and the community in general.

-The core Pacemaker team is made up of full-time developers from Australia, USA, Austria, Germany, and China.
+The core Pacemaker team is made up of full-time developers from Australia, the Czech Republic, the USA, and Germany.
 Contributions to the code or documentation are always welcome.

-Pacemaker ships with most modern enterprise distributions and has been deployed in many critical environments including Deutsche Flugsicherung GmbH (DFS) which uses Pacemaker with Heartbeat to ensure its air traffic control systems are always available
+Pacemaker ships with most modern Linux distributions and has been deployed in many critical environments including Deutsche Flugsicherung GmbH (DFS) which uses Pacemaker to ensure its air traffic control systems are always available.